kasimeka/balatro-mobile-essentials-mod/README.md

 # Balatro Mobile Essentials

-a set of essential mods to run the desktop release of Balatro on mobile devices.
+a set of essential lovely patches to run the desktop release of Balatro on mobile devices.

 ## included mods